Dainiell/Capoink/README.md

 10. **Add your team** *(optional):* Generate an invite code and bring in staff to record sales for you, in real time

 ## Why Capoink
 Most sales tracking apps lock core features behind recurring subscriptions.
-Capoink gives small enterprise owners a permanent, no-cost way to track and analyze sales, no matter how many businesses they run, how far back their data goes, or how many people help run it.
+Capoink gives small enterprise owners a one-time ₱150 purchase for full access to track and analyze sales, no matter how many businesses they run, how far back their data goes, or how many people help run it.